December 7, 2017

 2018 AIA Gold Medal Goes to James Stewart Polshek

-Polshek was named the recipient of the U.S.'s highest architecture honor, while Minneapolis-based firm Snow Kreilich Architects received the AIA's Firm Award.
+Polshek will receive the AIA Gold Medal 2018, while Minneapolis-based firm Snow Kreilich Architects received the AIA’s Firm Award.

 Yesterday evening, the American Institute of Architects (AIA) announced that architect James Stewart Polshek will receive its highest professional honor, the Gold Medal.
 The annual award, considered the most prestigious architectural prize in the United States, seeks to recognize architects “whose significant body of work has had a lasting influence on the theory and practice of architecture.”